 Progress on the Xenon scattering paper.

-Updated by Soler, Paul over 6 years ago
+Updated by Soler, Paul almost 7 years ago

 This is the first draft of the xenon scattering note, which will eventually become the xenon scattering paper.
 At the moment, all the figures are place-holders.
 John is running MAUS 2.0 on the data to extract better figures.
 However, the note so far explains the motivation for the analysis, a description of the detector, the beam and beam conditions, alignment of the trackers, the description of the analysis, including the unfolding and deconvolution steps, results and conclusion.